West Calgary House League (WCHL)

 Coaches may submit a request for reimbursement of clinic fees after they have been selected as part of the coaching staff for a team.
 For further information, please reach out to your association’s Administrator.

-(note a late fee of $100 will be applied to registrations after August 15th, space permitting)
+A late fee of $100 will be applied to registrations after August 15

 Player withdrawal requests should be directed to the Age Group Coordinator for forwarding to the applicable association Administrator for processing.
 Note, late fees are non-refundable.